A team of 6 backpackers set out to hike the length of the Grand Canyon.

 I bought a Southwest for my girlfriend the next year in 2016.
 I personally joined the bandwagon in 2019, when I could finally justify the cost of replacing my old ULA Catalyst.

-In those past 2 years of using the Southwest 3400, I’ve admittedly only backpacked a cumulative total of about 60 days.
-In that time, no single element of the backpack has failed whatsoever.
+In the years since then, I admittedly haven’t done a full long-distance trail, with only about 90 days backpacking with the Southwest 3400.
+But in that time, no single element of the backpack has failed whatsoever.
 I managed to shred a single, small hole in the front exterior pocket.
 But beyond that, the pack is almost like new.
 I expect to be using it for years to come.

-Overall I’m totally sold on Hyperlite’s product line – they’re doing great things.
+Overall I’m totally sold on Hyperlite’s product line – they’re doing great things and their gear is worth the money.

 Southwest 3400 vs other packs